 Jotería is a collaboration between artist, Antonio Castellanos and Victor Guiza and Educator Jaime Cobian

 Hello!
 I'm Antonio Castellanos, I was born June 18, 1988 in Redondo Beach, California to, Maria Mejia and Ramon Castellanos.
 My parents migrated to Torrance, California from Tepatitlán de Morelos, Jalisco in the late 1970’s where they settled and had three children, me being the youngest.
 I grew up playing soccer and then leaving it to join Ballet Folklorico.
-I attended Catholic mass every Sunday and would watch Captain Planet and Chavo Del Ocho on TV as my mom cleaned house for work.
+I attended Catholic mass every Sunday and would watch Captain Planet and Chavo Del Ocho on TV as my mom cleaned homes for work.

 In 1995 my dad moved us to Escondido CA for a job opportunity.
 My little sister was born the following year.
 Sunday mass was always a weekend event, Ballet Folklorico was a serious sport for my older sister Lupita and I where it would take us to competitions all over California, from Fresno to San Diego.

-Growing up I was privileged and fortunate to be able to visit my parent’s home town, Tepatitlán.
+Growing up I was privileged and fortunate to be able to often visit my parent’s home town, Tepatitlán.
 The trips made me feel that I was very much a part of that community too.

 When I was 18 years old I dropped out of college and backpacked from Tijauna to Guadalajara.
 On this trip, I discovered my love for photography while taking photos with my pocket Panasonic camera.